 - Chicago Public Schools Recycling program

 Another key sustainability initiative that is helping Chicago save money and resources is the city’s wastewater management program.
 New wastewater treatments are assisting in the recovery of essential energy, solids, and water.
 These resources are then recycled and transformed into assets that can generate revenue for the city, and protect the environment.

 With a history of water pollution and toxic city water, Chicago became one of the lead innovators of waste and water management by securing federal funding in 1970 to upgrade its treatment facilities as a result of the Clean Water Act.
 Chicago continues to lead by example while reducing its water usage and increasing its efficiency.

 Greencorps Chicago provides training and jobs in environmental conservation, as well as nature-area management careers, to Chicago residents with barriers to employment.
 The Greencorps Chicago Youth Program, which launched in 2013, provides paid, sustainability-focused summer jobs.

-The City of Chicago has launched a significant sustainable mass transportation campaign in order to reduce GHGs, decrease transit costs for the city and its residents, and to increase efficiencies associated with transit.
-Chicago has 1,900 energy efficient buses that were converted to ultra-low sulfur diesel engines in March 2003; since 2007 any new buses acquired have been equipped with clean diesel, and hybrid electric engines.
-The city of Chicago plans to purchase an additional all-electric buses and eventually (by 2040) have all its buses run on electricity.
+The City of Chicago has launched a significant sustainable mass transportation campaign in order to reduce GHGs, decrease transit costs for the city and its residents, and increase efficiencies associated with transit.
+Chicago has 1,900 energy efficient buses that were converted to ultra-low sulfur diesel engines in March 2003; since 2007 any new buses acquired have been equipped with clean diesel or hybrid-electric engines.
+The city of Chicago plans to purchase additional all-electric buses and eventually (by 2040) have all its buses run on electricity.

 Chicago has also made an effort to promote its multimodal transportation.
 That includes its Bike & Ride program.
 This program was established to improve bicycle access to bus routes and rail stations.
 In order to do that, the City of Chicago helped develop 6,000 Divvy bikes (Divvy bikes are part of a bike-sharing system run by the City of Chicago Department of Transportation), available for rent at 580 stations across the city.